nokia-wroclaw/innovative-project-jackdaw/README.md

 ```
 ./run.sh
 ```
-All needed dependencies will be installed automatically through docker-compose.
+All needed dependencies will be installed automatically with docker-compose.

-## Stop
+### Stop
 ```
 docker-compose down
 ```